Starbucks is the megalithic corporate coffee company that is on literally every street in its birthplace, downtown Seattle.

 Why you are right to hate Starbucks (or at least resent them).

-“Will that be a Tall, Grande or a Venti?”
+“Will that be a Tall, Grande, or a Venti?”
 Starbucks’ menu language is just stupid – especially for espresso drinks.
 All I have to say is “tall” is small.
-The barista or cashier will not speak to you in normal cafe speak either… If you order a double cappuccino, you get the most dreaded question of all – “Will that be a Tall, Grande or a Venti?”
+The barista or cashier will not speak to you in a normal cafe speak either… If you order a double cappuccino, you get the most dreaded question of all – “Will that be a Tall, Grande, or a Venti?”

 “Line up, suckers.”
 If the long lines out the door were for being so great and so popular that would be fine.
-But, the sad fact is that they purposefully designed the shop layout to encourage snaking lines create a sense of excitement and encourage the sheep mentality in consumers.
-For people who pay attention to this stuff it shows a lack of respect to the customer.
+But, the sad fact is that they purposefully designed the shop layout to encourage snaking lines to create a sense of excitement, and encourage the sheep mentality in consumers.
+For people who pay attention to this stuff, it shows a lack of respect for the customer.

 Why should you love Starbucks (or at least not hate it)?

 An American Success Story, Starbucks was opened in 1971 by 3 partners (school teachers) who had a simple mission to bring great coffee and espresso to their town (these original partners later sold their stake and purchased Peet’s).
 The growth and proliferation of the company are simply admirable.
 The fact is that a lot of the anti-Starbucks sentiment is green envy.

 Need a good cup of Joe?
 When I visit my in-laws in a suburb of San Diego I thank Poseidon for the Starbucks mermaid in the strip mall just a block away.
 The closest independent operator is several miles away and frankly, they have bad products and poor service.
 Starbucks is served on airlines, in restaurants, and at events that likely would have used something far worse.